cloudismehi/voicePadSynth/thingsToDo.md

 the program crashes if i start with no pre loaded events

 ### need to find a way to save events
-cus doing it live is incredibly hard, idk if this synth is worth it lmao
+cus doing it live is incredibly hard.

+### live mode?
+a simplified version of the ui where one could move the voices with a lot more ease but less control